-The method of examining heart rate variability records these dynamic changes in the heartbeat and thus the body's ability to slow down and speed up the pulse.
+The heart rate variability testing method captures these dynamic changes in the heartbeat and thus the body's ability to slow down and speed up the pulse.

 - circulatory disorders